Deep Learning for Bayesian Optimization of Scientific Problems with High-Dimensional Structure: Results

 \subsection{Multilayer Nanoparticle}

-Our first real-world optimization task looks at a simple domain in which we can observe the effect of providing auxiliary information to BNNs in BO.
-We consider the problem of light scattering from a multilayer nanoparticle which consists of a lossless silica core and 5 shells of alternating \ch{TiO2} and silica.
-The particle is parameterized by the core radius and layer thicknesses as shown in Figure \ref{scatter}(a), which we restrict to the range \SIrange{30}{70}{\nm}.
+We first consider the simple problem of light scattering from a multilayer nanoparticle, which has a wide variety of applications that demand a tailored optical response \citep{ghosh2012core} including biological imaging \citep{saltsberger2012multilayer}, improved solar cell efficiency \citep{ho2012plasmonic,shi2013multilayer}, and catalytic materials \citep{tang2009charge}.
+In particular, the nanoparticle we consider consists of a lossless silica core and 5 spherical shells of alternating \ch{TiO2} and silica.
+The nanoparticle is parameterized by the core radius and layer thicknesses as shown in Figure \ref{scatter}(a), which we restrict to the range \SIrange{30}{70}{\nm}.
 Because the size of the nanoparticle is on the order of the wavelength of light, its optical properties can be tuned by the number and thicknesses of the layers.
-These particles have a wide variety of applications that demand a tailored optical response \cite{ghosh2012core} including biological imaging \cite{saltsberger2012multilayer}, improved solar cell efficiency \cite{ho2012plasmonic,shi2013multilayer}, and catalytic materials \cite{tang2009charge}.
+The scattering spectrum can be calculated semi-analytically, as detailed in Section \ref{app:scattering} of the Appendix.

 We wish to optimize the scattering cross-section spectrum over a range of visible wavelengths, an example of which is shown in Figure \ref{scatter}(b).
-In particular, we compare two different objective functions: the narrowband objective that aims to maximize scattering in the small range \SIrange{600}{640}{\nm} and minimize it elsewhere, and the highpass objective that aims to maximize scattering above \SI{600}{\nm} and minimize it elsewhere.
-While GPs train directly on the objective function, BNNs can be trained to predict the full scattering spectrum, i.e.\ the auxiliary information $\mathbf{z}\in\mathbb{R}^{201}$, which is then used to calculate the objective function, as shown in Figure \ref{scatter}(c,d).
+In particular, we compare two different objective functions: the narrowband objective that aims to maximize scattering in the small wavelength range \SIrange{600}{640}{\nm} and minimize it elsewhere, and the highpass objective that aims to maximize scattering above \SI{600}{\nm} and minimize it elsewhere.
+While conventional GPs train using the objective function as the label directly, BNNs with auxiliary information can be trained to predict the full scattering spectrum, i.e.\ the auxiliary information $\mathbf{z}\in\mathbb{R}^{201}$, which is then used to calculate the objective function, as shown in Figure \ref{scatter}(c,d).